Sustainable Resort Vietnam

 Glass recycling

 Our glass crushing machine crushes our glass bottles into a fine sand which can later be used to mix concrete for construction needs and maintenance repair.
-See it in action below!
+See it in action above!

 Constructed wetland